Attributio/attributio-hugo/content/platform/crm/infor.md

 +++
-title = "Google Analytics Ecommerce Tracking For Infor CRM - Attributio" name = "Infor CRM" keywords = "infor, infor crm, google analytics, crm, adwords, facebook, ppc, attribution, track leads, conversion tracking" description = "Connect Google Analytics with Infor CRM to find our where your leads are coming from.
+title = "Google Analytics CRM Tracking For Infor CRM - Attributio" name = "Infor CRM" keywords = "infor, infor crm, google analytics, crm, adwords, facebook, ppc, attribution, track leads, conversion tracking" description = "Connect Google Analytics with Infor CRM to find our where your leads are coming from.
 Track leads from the source - from search to ppc."